 Have some questions about the Annual Firefly Gathering?
 We’re happy to help!

-If you have a question that you don’t see answered below, please don’t hesitate to contact us via e-mail at info@fireflygathering.org, call us at (828) 237-2551.
+If you have a question that you don’t see answered below, please don’t hesitate to contact us via e-mail at [email protected], text or call us at (828) 237-2551.

 Getting a Pass

-Passes include 2 class sessions per day with hundreds of classes to choose from, with one class Sunday morning; camping, access to 940 acres of pristine hiking trails, 2 spring fed lakes to refresh and swim in, access to Youth Village (for kids), and an amazing line-up of evening entertainment and connection opportunities.
+Passes include 2 class sessions per day with hundreds of classes to choose from, with one class Sunday morning; camping, access to 70 acres of the Wild Human Preserve to explore, access to Youth Village (for kids), and an amazing line-up of evening entertainment and connection opportunities.

-Passes do NOT include meals or parking (shuttle is free and runs daily), so bring cash for parking and a plan for meals.
-See the “At the Gathering” section below for more about food options.
+Passes do NOT include meals or parking, so bring cash for food vendors and plan for meals.

 Yes!
 We have an amazing youth program for all young people ages 3 and over (the youngest must be potty trained to participate).
 Our youth village offers engaging games and play, crafting, stories and songs, educational adventures and other nature-based and age-appropriate activities.
 This programming is offered during class times so that parents can enjoy attending classes themselves!